 - Add the onions, parsley, and carrots, and mix well.
 When the onions are translucent, add the sausage meat and pancetta, and separate them well with the back of a wooden spoon.
 Add the tomato paste and mix well.

 - Cook the meats until all the liquid is evaporated.

 - Add the bay leaves, red wine, chopped porcini mushrooms, Chinese mushrooms half of the strained mushrooms liquid.
 Mix well.

 - Add the tomatoes, salt, and pepper.
 Mix well, lower the heat to simmer, cover, and cook stirring occasionally for 1 hour to 1 ½ hours.

 - Taste and adjust the salt and pepper to your liking.
 Add more wine if too dry.
 Cook uncovered for another 30 minutes.

 - Remove the bay leaves before serving.

 TO MAKE POLENTA

-Bring the water to a boil.
-Gradually add the polenta and whisking vigorously to prevents lumps.
+- Bring the water to a boil.
+Gradually add the polenta and whisk vigorously to prevent lumps from forming.
 Change to a wooden spoon and continue to stir until it becomes thicker, around 6 minutes.